vmware-tanzu/apps-cli-plugin/docs/commands-details/workload_get.md

 There are multiple sections in workload get command output.
 Following data is displayed

-- Name of the workload and its status.
+- An overview section, where workload name, type and namespace are displayed.
-- Display source information of workload.
+- Display workload source information.
-- If the workload was matched with a supply chain, the information of its name and the status is displayed.
+- If the workload was matched with a supply chain, the information of its name and the resources related to it are also displayed.
 - Information and status of the individual steps that's defined in the supply chain for workload.
 - Any issue with the workload, the name and corresponding message.
 - Workload related resource information and status like services claims, related pods, knative services.